Solving debts: the bv (private limited company)

 Payment agreement and conferring

 Does your bv owe the government money?
 See if you can come to a payment agreement for the bv.
-If your bv cannot pay its taxes, contact the Dutch Tax Administration straightaway.
+If your bv cannot pay , contact the Dutch Tax Administration straightaway.
 Does your bv have loans or credits from a bank, other financiers, or suppliers?
 Confer with your creditors and discuss how to solve your bv's debts.

 Homologation private agreement in bankruptcy Act (WHOA)